Pile Up and Beehive --

 played on.
 The moves are notated, as in other column-packing

-games, using an extension of the standard FreeCell notation.
-The
+games, using a hexadecimal extension of the standard FreeCell

 columns are numbered 1-9 and A-F, and each move is specified by giving